DiraGeoSystems/websiteAU/README.md

 - need empty file *docs/.nojekyll* to disable Jekyll
 - turned on “Enforce HTTPS”: HTTP requests get a 301 (permanent redirect) to HTTPS; good
-- configured the custom subdomain www.dirageosystems.ch and the custom apex domain dirageosystems.ch; a DNS CNAME record points www.dirageosystems.ch to dirageosystems.github.io and several DNS A records point dirageosystems.github.io to the GitHub servers
+- configured the custom subdomain `www.dirageosystems.ch` and the custom apex domain `dirageosystems.ch`; a DNS CNAME record points `www.dirageosystems.ch` to `dirageosystems.github.io` and several DNS A records point `dirageosystems.github.io` to the GitHub servers
 - read the GitHub Pages docs about custom domains

 ## Structure

 - README.md – what you are reading now
 - docs/ – the finished site to be published
-- docs/{css,img,js}/ – published static assets
+- docs/dist/{css,fonts,icons,img,js}/ – published static assets
+- docs/scss/ – custom CSS source for new site
 - docs/foo/ – subfolders for topics may be used
+- docs/v1/index.html – the old (version 1) site for reference
+- docs/prosuite/doc/api/* – generated Python `prosuite` documentation

 (I'd prefer to rename *docs/* to *site/*, but *docs/* is required by GitHub Pages, where we intend to publish.